Note: To read The Wishing Map from the beginning, click here.

 But Zack didn’t notice.

-Thoughts: How often do disasters (large or small) occur for which we ourselves have unwittingly laid the groundwork?
+Thoughts: How many disasters have occurred for which I unwittingly laid the groundwork?

 To read The Wishing Map 89, click here!